blak3r/treadspan/README.md

 HIGH
 - Create a means to configure the WiFi (with a bluetooth)
 - Make BLE code very robust.
+- Make BLE session end detection more robust, had issues where it thought it was "unknown";
+- Finish UI
+- Add means of detecting if EEPROM is initialized.
+- Connecting to wifi on TFT.
+- Splash screen for TREADSPAN

 MED
 - Change the bundle id?